Jither/cryptopunk/readme.md

 * A huge percentage of the implemented algorithms are considered weak or broken.
 * Even if the code is accurate, there will be an abundance of side-channel vulnerabilities.
 * Because this is intended for education, security best practices aren't enforced - from block cipher modes to key choice.
+* If you're considering doing cryptography in browser javascript, it's likely you should reconsider.

 Also, the algorithms are not optimized in any way - on the contrary: most have been *de-optimized* in order to aid readability.
-Unrolled loops in reference sources have been "re-rolled"; code has been refactored into functions even in tight loops; bit arithmetic errs on the side of readability rather than efficiency; etc. As such, most will be wildly inefficient compared to other implementations.
+Unrolled loops in reference sources have been "re-rolled"; code has been refactored into functions even in tight loops; most elaborate table lookup optimizations have been replaced with on-demand calculation; bit arithmetic errs on the side of readability rather than efficiency; etc. As such, most will be wildly inefficient compared to other implementations.
 The goal post is simply "real time results on a modest spec PC for relatively limited input sizes".

 "Pre-alpha"
 -----------